ccztux/glsysbackup/README.md

 ### Description:
 1. Check if glsysbackup will be exectuted with root privileges
 2. Get and log the user, who starts glsysbackup
-3. Check required, common binaries
+3. Check if required, common binaries exists
 4. Check if an instance is already running via lockfile and pgrep
 5. Check if bash version meets requirements
 6. Rotation of old backup files
 7. Get syspackage manager and if it is supported, create file with installed packages
 8. Build excluding options from config array
+9. Execute Prebackup script, if it is defined
-9. Make the backup
+10. Make the backup
+11. Execute Prebackup script, if it is defined